nasa/ziggy/doc/user-manual/edit-pipeline.md

 So how to tasks get assigned a priority?

 All tasks that are running for the first time get assigned a priority equal to the priority of the parent pipeline.
-In this example, the sample pipeline has a priority of NORMAL, meaning that all tasks for this pipeline will have the lowest possible priority on their first pass through the system.
+In this example, the sample pipeline has a priority of NORMAL, meaning that all tasks for this pipeline will have the a moderate priority level on their first pass through the system.
 Tasks that are being persisted (which happens on a separate pass through the task management system) do so with priority HIGH, so persisting results takes precedence over starting new tasks.
 Tasks that are being rerun or restarted do so with priority HIGHEST, which means exactly what it sounds like.

 All pipelines, in turn, are initially created with priority NORMAL, meaning that all pipelines will, by default, produce tasks at priority NORMAL.
 Thus, all tasks from all pipelines compete for workers with a "level playing field," if you will.
 Usually this is the situation that most users want.

 One case where this isn't true is missions that have occasional need for much faster turnaround of data processing.
 That is to say, most data can be processed through Pipeline X on a first-come, first-served basis; but occasionally there will be a need to process a small amount of just-acquired data through Pipeline Y immediately.
 To ensure that this happens, you can set Pipeline Y to have a priority of HIGH or HIGHEST.

 Finally, the read-only `Valid?` checkbox is ticked after the `Validate` button is pressed, presuming all went well.

+#### Processing mode

+The `Processing mode` radio button section has two options: `Process all data` versus `Process new data`.
+This option is pretty much exactly what it sounds like.
+Specifically: the `Process all data` option tells Ziggy that each pipeline module should process all the data it finds, whether that data has already been processed or not; the `Process new data` only processes data files that have never before been processed.
+For a mission that's currently acquiring data, it's likely that most of the time you'll want to set the `Process new data` option, since it will save time by not processing data that's already been processed.
+At intervals, the mission may decide to do a uniform reprocessing of all data (to take advantage of algorithm improvements, etc.) For this activity, `Process all data` is the correct option.

 ### Pipeline Parameter Sets Section